iamsaswata/imdlib/README.md

 ## Citation

 If you are using imdlib and would like to cite it in academic publication, we would certainly appreciate it.
-We recommend to use the zenodo DOI for this purpose:
+We recommend to use one of these two DOIs for this purpose:

 Nandi, S., Patel, P., and Swain, S. (2022).
 IMDLIB: An open-source library for retrieval, processing and spatiotemporal exploratory assessments of gridded meteorological observation datasets over India. *Environmental Modelling and Software*, [[DOI]](https://doi.org/10.1016/j.envsoft.2023.105869)

 Nandi, S., Patel, P., and Swain, S. (2022).
 IMDLIB: A python library for IMD gridded data.
-Zenodo. https://doi.org/10.5281/zenodo.7205414
+Zenodo. [[DOI]](https://doi.org/10.5281/zenodo.7205414)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7205414.svg)](https://doi.org/10.5281/zenodo.7205414)